Finasteride is one of the most common forms of treatment that are given to the 85% of men who experience hair loss by the age of 50 .

 If you’re concerned about side effects, you could talk to your doctor about reducing your dose of Finasteride.
 However, if you do take this route you may not experience the same Finasteride results.

 Finally, there are many different types of erectile dysfunction medication that can help men overcome difficulties in getting an erection.

 If you do choose this, we recommend consulting a health professional first to ensure you won’t experience any more side effects from mixing this medication with Finasteride.

 Although Finasteride ED (erectile dysfunction) is one of the main side effects of taking the drug, there are a few more that you should be aware of, including:

 While finasteride is not available on the NHS to treat hair loss, you are eligable to get treatment for any side effects causes by the drug from your local GP.

 If you are worried about the side effects or want something that will provide a more permanent solution to your hair loss, there are a few alternatives to Finasteride.

-If you’d like a more permanent solution, you could also think about getting a hair transplant with us at Wimpole Clinic.
-We’re experts at performing both FUE (Follicular Unit Extraction) transplants and FUT (Follicular Unit Transplantations) that provide patients with long-lasting, natural-looking hair growth.
+If you’d like a more pernmanent solution, you could also think about getting an FUE hair transplant (Follicular Unit Extraction) with us at Wimpole Clinic.
+We’re experts at performing both FUE transplants and FUT (Follicular Unit Transplantations) that provide patients with long-lasting, natural-looking hair growth.

 If you’d like to find out more about hair transplants and how the process at Wimpole Clinic works, get in touch with us today.